rundeck/docs/docs/administration/runner/runner-using.md

 * **File**
 * **Script**

+:::warning Node Sources Available on Runner
-If a Node Source is selected that is not in this list, the following error will appear: `Reason: The datadog-resource-model plugin was not found on Runner ID = US-WEST-1-QA.
-You may need to upgrade your Runner or select a different Runner.`
+If a Node Source is selected that is not in this list, the following error will appear after the node source tries to gather resources: `Reason: The datadog-resource-model plugin was not found on Runner ID = US-WEST-1-QA.
+You may need to upgrade your Runner or select a different Runner.` In a future version the Node Source configuration will dynamically know which runners support which Node Source plugins.
 :::